CosticaPuntaru/react-vs-angular/readme.md

 http://nicholasjohnson.com/blog/how-to-do-everything-in-angular2-using-es6/

-react uses jsx, is a something created and used only by react, its not an open standard if you try to write a component without jsx and es6
+react uses jsx, is a something invented and only used by react, its not an open standard if you try to write a component without jsx and es6

 ```javascript